 This reflects that for some young people, Sure Start shifted the age of a first offence to a younger age, reflecting poorer behaviour at younger ages.
-Because of Sure Start, fewer young people committed serious offences at ages 14, 15 or 16, but more young people started committing less
+Because of Sure Start, fewer young people committed serious offences at ages 14, 15 or 16, but more young people started committing less serious offences at ages 11 and 12.

-0.6% 0.4% 0.2% Cautions Percentage of young people 0.0% -0.2% -0.4% Convictions -0.6% -0.8% -1.0% 10 11 12 13 14 15 16 Age serious offences at ages 11 and 12.
 This also suggests that there were some children for whom behaviour worsened - if the shift from convictions to cautions was just within the same group of children, we would not expect them to start interacting with the justice system earlier.
 Therefore, it appears that in addition to reducing serious criminal behaviour among some young people, there were others for whom Sure Start generated worse behaviour, though of less severity and at younger ages.